dragonflypl/web-wiki/web-performance.md

 **Layout boundaries**: usually changes in layout affect whole document.
 But it is possible to optimize it, here's some in-depth info: http://wilsonpage.co.uk/introducing-layout-boundaries/ .

+#### http://csstriggers.com/ - cheatsheet of css properties what kind of events they trigger (layout/paint/composite)

 ### UDACITY Website Performance Optimization Course

 - Materials & links : https://www.udacity.com/wiki/ud884